cdapio/cdap/cdap-docs/developers-manual/source/building-blocks/metadata-lineage.rst

 Metadata keys, values, and tags must conform to the CDAP :ref:`supported characters
 <supported-characters>`, and are limited to 50 characters in length.
 The entire metadata
-object associated with a single entity is limited to 10K bytes in size.
+object associated with a single entityType is limited to 10K bytes in size.

 Discovery
 =========